farrerm/full_stack_demo/README.md

 For local installation and testing, keep in mind this project was developed using my own AWS infrastructure.
 I have not tested its portability by running it on other infrastructure.
 However, since all infra is created programatially using the CDK, I see no reason why, in principle, it should not be portable.

-Nevertheless, I would generally describe project dependencies as follows:
+I would generally describe project dependencies as follows:
 cdk stack: node.js and TypeScript.
 frontend: ReactJS
 Lambda folders: node.js and TypeScript.